 Trail Use and COVID-19 The spread of COVID-19 has impacted all of our lives.
-Although authorities have closed schools and many businesses, most outdoor spaces remain open.
 As we seek solace and health in the outdoors, it is important that we also protect the health of all of our neighbors.
 Many trail and outdoor organizations have issued guidelines for using outdoor spaces, including:

 - Avoid high use areas when choosing to recreate.
 If you see a lot of cars at a trailhead, try a different trail (lots of choices in Concord, see the list below!) or go during a different time of day.